dkokate/secret_sauce/README.md

 # Secret Sauce

-This application is to help you cook meals quickly Author *Dilip Kokate*
+This is sample application is to help you cook meals quickly Author *Dilip Kokate*